cloud-gov/federalist.18f.gov/pages/using-federalist/resources.md

 ```
 ---
-# This is the front matter of your page.
+# Front matter is always at the top of your page fenced by the
+# three dashes (---).

-title: The page title
+title: "The page title"
 author:
-  name: George Washington
+  name: "George Washington"
-  email: george.washington@example.com
+  email: "george.washington@example.com"
 ---

 You can reference page variables like this:

-The title of the page is {{ page.title }}.
+The title of the page is {% raw %}{{ page.title }}{% endraw %}.
 ```